mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 just like a ship’s computer without a limit on the number of repair drones controlled, but with a limit on the number of repair tasks performed.
-Repair drones operated under Auto-Repair cannot perform non- damage control related duties.
+Repair drones operated under Auto-Repair cannot perform non-damage control related duties.

 **Ship’s Avatars**
 A ship’s brain with an avatar controller can ‘become’